eficode-academy/istio-katas/06-service-access-control.md

 ```

 With this command, the previous URLs/endpoints for the `name` service towards
 port 5000 will work.
-The NetworkPolicy did not allow access to port 8000, hence
+The NetworkPolicy **did not allow access to port 8000**.
-access the to the `name:8000/metrics` endpoint is no longer allowed.
+So access the to the `name:8000/metrics` endpoint is no longer allowed.

 The `sentences` service can still access the `name:5000/choices` URL even though
 this is not needed by the `sentences` service.